 - It's important to measure your pasta by weight, because measuring it in a measuring cup can result in different amounts of pasta depending on the size/shape of the pasta.
 This recipe calls for 8 ounces of pasta, which is typically half a package (since most pasta is sold in a 1-pound bag or box).
 As long as you eyeball it pretty precisely, you don't actually have to weigh it.
 Just don't measure it out in an 8-ounce glass measuring cup, which is intended to measure liquid ingredients, not dry ingredients.

 - I typically chop my own pickles for bigger chunks, but you may certainly use pickle relish in this recipe to save time.
-I like 365 brand Organic Dill and Sweet Relishes from Whole Foods because they don't have the food coloring (and other preservatives) found in most store-bought pickle relishes.
+I like 365 brand Organic Dill Relish and Sweet Relish from Whole Foods because they don't have the food coloring (and other preservatives) found in most store-bought pickle relishes.

 - I always dice my hard-boiled eggs using a trusty egg slicer.
 I slice the egg in the intended direction and then lift and hold the slices together, open the egg slicer, turn the egg 90 degrees, and slice it in the other direction.
 If I want even smaller pieces, I repeat this step a third time, though it gets a little trickier holding the egg together with each rotation. 😉